 3. VICTORINOX 47521 10-INCH CHEF’S KNIFE – UNDER 60$

 Victorinox knives have regularly appeared as highly ranked and also recommended kitchen tools in Cook’s Illustrated, Men’s Health, The Cincinnati Enquirer, New York Magazine, and Natural Health, just to name a few.

-Blade: This knife combines the features of a cleaver with a chef's knife.
-The knife comes with a whooping 8 inches blade.
-The curved & big size blade is excellent for steaking, and the wide blade works well for scooping sliced food on a cutting board and for crushing the garlic.
+Blade: This knife combines the features of a cleaver with a chef’s knife.
+The knife comes with a whopping 8 inches blade.
+The curved & big size blade helps for chopping, and the wide blade works well for scooping sliced food on a cutting board and for crushing the garlic.

 The santoku can also be used to slice meat and has a narrow spine for making thin cuts.
 The Blade stamped from cold-rolled steel; bolster-less edge for use of entire blade and ease of sharpening.

 Steel: It is a carbon steel pocket knife.
 The high-carbon stainless-steel blade provides maximum sharpness and edge retention; conical ground through length and depth for a wider break point; ice tempered to sustain sharpness for a long time.